Podcast: Play in new window | Download

 - you don’t like pandemic restrictions

-- you want more pandemic restrictions
+- or do you want more pandemic restrictions

 - you want to spend more time with kids, especially when they’re younger